 These command-line tools are useful if you’re converting multiple Markdown documents, running server-side processes, or scripting.
 In this section, you will learn about some command-line tools used to convert Markdown to HTML and how to use them.

-Starting with PowerShell 6.1, the cmdlet
+PowerShell 6.1 introduced the cmdlet

-ConvertFrom-Markdown has been introduced.
+ConvertFrom-Markdown.
 This cmdlet converts the contents of a Markdown file into a Markdowninfo object in PowerShell.
 The latest release as of this writing is PowerShell 7.0.3.